|

 is the only annuity a spa has because it is consumable; it also

 has the highest profit potential and is not labour intensive.
+Once operations have

 begun, the key to profitability is to drive the top line by getting